pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 =====================

-We **strongly recommend** you to upgrade your firmware to the latest version as we are constantly making improvements and adding new features.
+We **strongly recommend** you to upgrade your firmware to the latest version as we are constantly making improvements and adding new features to the devices.

 Here are the download links to the update tool.
 Please download the appropriate one for your OS and follow the instructions on the screen.